PostHog/posthog.com/contents/handbook/growth/marketing/index.md

   - _Word of mouth mindset_ - by IPO, we want to have built a hugely successful company on the basis of this specific type of growth (vs. technical paid ads, or brand/BR for example).
   - _Speed_ - we want to be hyper-reactive, low process, and reliant on other teams as little as possible to ship things.
 We want to get stuff wrong quickly, then iterate.
 - **Tactics**
-  - _Content for our ideal customer_ - we delivery genuinely useful insights about things those customers care about (can be purely product-related, but also general advice).
+  - _Content for our ideal customer_ - we deliver genuinely useful insights about things those customers care about (can be purely product-related, but also general advice).
 We're pitching our content at ‘self-servers’.
-Ahrefs, HubSpot are examples of companies who do this brilliantly for their audience.
+Ahrefs and HubSpot are examples of companies who do this brilliantly for their audience.
   - _Being present at events_ - we want to be known for giving good talks at events, because this enhances word of mouth and is a natural extension of being good at creating written content.
   - _Being really cool and interesting people in online communities_ - we could do a lot more of this in relevant communities in Slack/Discord/StackOverflow etc, and it's more engaging than one-way social media.
 We also increase awareness in relevant communities by sponsoring them.
 Overall we want to be a net contributor to those communities.